 The Port Authority of New York & New Jersey was mainly worried about irate townspeople raising hell over noisy Concordes waking them up in the middle of the night.
-These "townspeople" were assertive New Yorkers, after all, and they had been pressuring the Port Authority with various complaints, justified or not, over aircraft operations from Idlewild / Kennedy International Airport since 1958.
-In fact there were few jetliners noisier than the Concorde, and in another unfortunate irony the new high-bypass turbofans used by airliners such as the 747 were not only much more fuel-efficient than older engines, they were much quieter, making the Concorde look all that much worse in comparison.
+These "townspeople" were assertive New Yorkers, after all, and they had been pressuring the Port Authority with various complaints, justified or not, about aircraft operations from Idlewild / Kennedy International Airport since 1958.
+There were few jetliners noisier than the Concorde; in another unfortunate irony, the new high-bypass turbofans used by airliners such as the 747 were not only much more fuel-efficient than older engines, they were much quieter, making the Concorde look that much worse in comparison.

 Some Europeans were not surprised by the Concorde's problems.
 In 1966, Henri Ziegler, then head of Breguet Aviation of France, commented with classic French directness: "Concorde is a typical example of a prestige program hastily launched without the benefit of detailed specifications studied in partnership with airlines."